Electronic-Mango/rss-reader-telegram-bot/README.md

 This might not be the best approach, however it was most suitable for my use case, as it simplified the process of subscribing to RSS feeds.

 There's a template `feed_links.yml` file which contains examples of how to define RSS links for the bot.
-You can either modify this file directly, or supply your own file by either modifying the `RSS` - `FEEDS_YAML_FILENAME` parameter in `settings.toml`, or by overriding it via `RSS_FEEDS_YAML_FILENAME` environment variable.
+You can either modify this file directly, or supply your own file by either modifying the `rss` - `feeds_yaml_filename` parameter in configuration YAML.

-Only feed names (or types) will be displayed to users, link themselves are not.
+Only feed names (or types) will be displayed to users, links themselves are not.

 Additionally, since RSS links are not stored together with subscription data, you can change the RSS links without the need of re-adding all your subscriptions.
 Just make sure, that feed type stays the same.